Kinyugo/consistency_models/README.md

 with torch.no_grad():
     inpainted_batch = consistency_sampling_and_editing(
-        model,# student model or any trained model masked_batch,
+        student_model,# student model or any trained model masked_batch,
         sigmas=[5.23, 2.25], # noise std as proposed in the paper mask=mask,